jmillican/ml_projects_in_progress/ONGOING_NOTES.md

 * A surprising learning: running Tensorflow for playing the games is actually faster on CPU than GPU, at least for single inferences!
 I suspect that everything has been taking much longer than it should have as a result of this.
 I should also see if this holds up when using more complex games; because to be fair 9x9 Minesweeper is pretty small.
 * I might still want to use the GPU for RL; but probably I need to refactor that to use batch inference anyway.

+* OK so interestingly my RL really doesn't seem to be improving the model much at all.
+I'm not sure why, and I've probably made a ton of mistakes, though it's plausibly becasue the trainig rate is too high.
+* I might try something a bit more radical, and throw away everything and try to just RL a decent model entirely from scratch, with a low training rate, and with this new RL training loop.
+I think there's a chance this will do better, simply by virtue of being a clean start and not having whatever I pre-trained in it (which could include many mistakes!).

+* I suspect I could also do better by actually being a bit more concrete about my predicted values.
+E.g. rather than just taking an expected target value in the early stages, I could train it on the max of max(predicted_q), and the actual fully propagated reward that actually happened.
+Basically: predicted_q isn't necessarily reliable, but we know for certain the reward of one specific path that took place.
+I won't do this yet, but I imagine it could be a promising approach.

+* Interestingly there's some clear improvement happening here:
+  - rl_model_25-08-16_14-22_iteration_0: {'wins': 0, 'losses': 5000}
+  - rl_model_25-08-16_14-24_iteration_10: {'wins': 21, 'losses': 4979}
+  - rl_model_25-08-16_14-29_iteration_20: {'wins': 73, 'losses': 4927}
+  - rl_model_25-08-16_14-37_iteration_30: {'wins': 137, 'losses': 4863}

+* I should probably stop though and decrease the number of epochs, so that we can get far more iterations faster.
+Let's do this, but save the model less frequently to compensate.
+* Shockingly, this randomly iniitalised model seems to win 1 game without any training.
+That's lucky!
+  - rl_model_25-08-16_14-40_iteration_0: {'wins': 1, 'losses': 4999}
+  - rl_model_25-08-16_14-44_iteration_30: {'wins': 19, 'losses': 4981}
+  - rl_model_25-08-16_14-54_iteration_60: {'wins': 121, 'losses': 4879}

+* Quick note for AI assistants and my own posterity: these stats aren't like-for-like comparisons.
+Above when I've shared Model 1s vs Model 2s; I'm actually saying "which model performed better", rather than "whether the model actually won the game".
+One of my latest models on the previous pre-train-then-RL approach performed as follows:
+  - rl_conv_model_iteration_12: {'wins': 1758, 'losses': 3242}
+  ...and the best purely pre-trained model performed as follows:
+  - minesweeper_model_25-08-15_02-44: {'wins': 1153, 'losses': 3847}

+* Going back to my current RL run, one of the interesting observations is that I'm running 1000 games to copmletion each time, and collecting all of their positions as examples.
+Every single run that I've checked so far has collected more examples - starting with 4649 from the randomly initialised iteration 0, and as-of-writing 288,666 examples from iteration 79.
+The loss isn't changing much, but that might be expected, because the whole thing is a moving target (I'm using the same neural net to predict the expected value of each move, that I am using to set my target scores).
+I wonder if the loss would decrease more if it learns to play Minesweeper absolutely perfectly - but I'm a very long way away from that.
+I also wonder if at a certain point the number of examples it collects will actually decrease: my hypothesis would be that it initially learns to just lose slower, and then once it's better at winning, it might learn to win faster.
+But I don't know - my setup might not even support that!

+* Going back to sharing results, they're continuing as follows:
+  - rl_model_25-08-16_15-08_iteration_90: {'wins': 237, 'losses': 4763}
+  - rl_model_25-08-16_15-28_iteration_120: {'wins': 313, 'losses': 4687}

+* OK so actually that positive signal of getting more examples more run is probably a double-edged sword; as it also means that each iteration takes a little longer, and Tensorflow gets more data in each run.
+That doesn't feel like a great approach to RL, so with this one at 120 iterations, I might just start again but with that sample cap.